-Unsurprisingly, the harbour area is the main attraction in Torquay, and comprises of an Inner and Outer Harbour.
+Not surprisingly, the harbour area is the main area of activity in Torquay, and has both an Inner and Outer Harbour.

-The Inner Harbour is the main focal point and is surrounded on three sides by shops, bars and restaurants of varying degrees of quality.
-Thanks to the pedestrian Millennium Footbridge that connects the South Pier with the Old Fish Quay, it’s possible to complete a circuit without re-tracing your steps, and underneath the bridge is a cill which allows water to remain inside the harbour regardless of the state of the tide.
+The Inner Harbour is the main focal point and, just as you might expect, includes a variety of shops, bars and restaurants, as well as boats.
+Thanks to the pedestrian Millennium Footbridge that connects the Old Fish Quay with the South Pier, it’s possible to complete a circuit of the inner harbour without re-tracing your steps; and underneath the bridge is a cill which allows water to remain inside the harbour regardless of the state of the tide.

 During the day, seagulls permitting, wandering around the harbour makes for a pleasant pastime, and there is also the opportunity to catch the ferry over to Brixham if you fancy a different harbour to wander around.

 If you’ve brought Aunt Maud with you, it’s probably best to pack her off back to the hotel before the clubbing crowd turn up, especially on weekend nights during the summer.
 It doesn’t seem that long ago that I would have been joining them, but these days, like Aunt Maud, I find myself going home around the same time as I used to be going out.

 The Outer Harbour, protected by Haldon and Princess Piers, is home to Torquay’s Marina, and therefore more suited to sailors than clubbers.

 For anyone who just wants a quiet stroll away from the Inner Harbour, then where Victoria Parade meets Beacon Hill continue straight on along Beacon Quay.